francesca-git/EU28-ForestMng-Climate/README.md

 ### aggregation_plotting

 Files:

 - *readme.md*: file describing the folder content in further detail.

 Folders:

-- **areas/**: it contains the files created by the scripts aggregate_areas.R and areas_Rdata-to-csv.R and the relative plots.
+- **areas/**: it contains the files created by the scripts *aggregate_areas.R* and *areas_Rdata-to-csv.R* and the relative plots.
 - **archived/**: folder containing material used for testing and eventually not included in the final version of the manuscript.
 - The other folders containing the aggregated values and plotting of the extinction risk.
 Each of these folders contains multiple sub-folders corresponding to the multiple scenarios, where the aggregated results and the plots are stores.
 Each sub-folder contains:
-	- an .Rdata file with the aggregated results output of the script aggregate_results.R.
+	- an .Rdata file with the aggregated results output of the script *aggregate_results.R*.
-	- A folder called */csv* which contains the .csv files of the aggregated results created by EU_Rdata-to-csv.R and global_Rdata-to-csv.R.
+	- A folder called *csv/* which contains the .csv files of the aggregated results created by *EU_Rdata-to-csv.R*.
-	- A folder called */plots* with the plots and maps created by the scripts in scripts/plotting.
+	- A folder called *plots/* with the plots and maps created by the scripts in *scripts/plotting*.